-The skill to successfully Bring Up! any conversations will lead to better performance.
+The skill leads to better performance.

 One could suggest, among the variety of definitions of leadership, that leadership is made up of a series of conversations with peers, managers, team members, customers and other stakeholders.
 With advanced conversation skills those interactions lead to greater innovation, better collaboration, smarter decisions, and more committed actions.
 Without these skills, leadership doesn’t happen.